Why does the Blue Guide matter for CRA interpretation?

 Products kept in the stock of the manufacturer, the authorised representative or the importer are not yet placed on the market if they have not yet been supplied for distribution, consumption or use.

-Can an internal transfer within the manufacturer's own distribution structure count as placing on the market?
+Under CRA Blue Guide concepts, can an internal transfer within the manufacturer's own distribution structure count as placing on the market?

 Yes.